Ingleby Arncliffe services

 A southbound "service area with catering facilities" was first planned in 1975, by Exelby Services (using the modernised 'Wagon & Horses' name).
 The petrol station didn't actually appear until 1985, along with a bungalow called Trenholme Lodge.
-The forecourt was built in the middle of the old alignment of the A19.
+The forecourt was built in the middle of the old alignment of the A19 and was branded Esso.

 The Trenholme Little Chef closed in around 2005.
-It went on to become CJK's Restaurant, Polly's Diner and Jan's Cafe and Takeaway.
+It went on to become CJK's Restaurant which closed in the early 2010s, then Polly's Diner and then Jan's Café and Takeaway.

 Jan's closed for the final time on 10 August 2021, with the owner Jan having worked at the site for 27 years.
 The inside of the restaurant maintained some of its original Little Chef fittings and furnishings throughout its time as the various independent restaurants including the kitchen layout, tables and chairs.